Shopify/hydrogen-v1/packages/hydrogen/src/hooks/useLoadScript/docs/2-return-value.md

 ## Return value

-The `useLoadScript` hook returns a string of three potential values, that allow you to understand the state of the external script you are loading:
+The `useLoadScript` hook returns the following values that allow you to understand the state of the external script you are loading:

 | Value     | Description                                                                                                                              |
 | --------- | ---------------------------------------------------------------------------------------------------------------------------------------- |